entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

 |:--|:--
 | YOUR-APP-NAME | The name of the application, e.g., quickstart
 | YOUR-HOST-NAME | The base host name of the application, e.g., your-domain.com
-| YOUR-TENANT1-ID | refers to the identifying name of the secondary tenant and also works as a subdomain name
+| YOUR-TENANT-ID | Refers to the identifying name of the current tenant and also works as a subdomain name
 | YOUR-NAMESPACE | The Kubernetes namespace name in which your app is running